Yufei-L/2019-431/README.md

     - Jeffrey Leek, *The Elements of Data Analytic Style*, available at https://leanpub.com/datastyle.
 4. In the meantime, take a look at the course materials posted on this site.
 Remember that everything here is a work in progress, with new materials are arriving regularly from now until the end of the course in December.

 ## Everything here is work in progress.
-Things will change (including some important things) before the first class.
+Things will change (including important things) before the first class.

 ## Key Links